MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/health-diagnostic-performance/http-403-14-forbidden-webpage.md

 ## Resolution for site administrators

-This problem occurs because the website doesn't have the Directory Browsing feature enabled.
-Also, the default document isn't configured.
+This problem occurs because the website doesn't have the Directory Browsing feature enabled or the default document isn't enabled or configured properly.
 To resolve this problem, use one of the following methods:

-**Method 1: Enable the Directory Browsing feature in IIS (recommended)**
+**Method 1: Enable the Directory Browsing feature in IIS**

 To resolve this problem, follow these steps: